miloncl/forty-jekyll-theme/results.md

 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Emission Matrix</h3>
-		<p>An emission matrix consists of the probabilities of going from one executable file to
+		<p>An emission matrix consists of the probabilities of going from one executable to
 		another app or tab.
 For example the probability of the user going from <b><i>chrome.exe</i></b> to
 		<b><i>google docs</i></b> can be calculated as shown below.</p>
 		<span class="image fit">